-Garfield Park in southeast Washington is one block from the former Carroll estate and the site of the Capitol Hill village.
+Garfield Park in southeast Washington adjoins the land of the former Carroll estate, which Proudfit designated as the site of the Capitol Hill village.
 Current dog walkers in Garfield park are actually sharing with the Anacostans in a long tradition of keeping dogs as helpers and pets (31).
-Evidence of dogs living among the Chesapeake

-Natives can be found in a 1585 drawing of an Amerind village in what is now Virginia (Fig. 17).
+Evidence of dogs living among the Chesapeake Natives can be found in a 1585 drawing of an Amerind village in what is now Virginia (Fig. 17).
 A dog is shown in profile in the upper left of the central, open space in the village.